Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

+To assess the capacity of unreduced diagrams to discriminate topologically distinct shapes, we generated synthetic data samples drawn from five subspaces of $\mathbb{R}^3$: a circle, two distant clusters, uniform random points, a sphere, and a torus.
+The ML task was to predict the shape label given a data sample as input.
+We compared the performance of random forest classifiers trained on vectorizations of unreduced diagrams to those trained on fully reduced diagrams, which are known to excel at this task.

-\textbf{Synthetic shape classification.} Each entry in this data set consisted of a point cloud of 50 points randomly sampled from one of five shapes in $\mathbb{R}^3$: a circle, two distant clusters, uniform random points, a sphere, and a torus.
+Each entry in this data set consisted of a point cloud of 200 points randomly sampled from one of the five shapes.
 These shapes were as similar in geometric scale as possible.
-Each of the 200 point clouds per shape was labeled by shape and the ML task assessed was classification.
-Persistence performs quite well on this task, so to increase difficulty we also tested variants where the point clouds were perturbed in a uniform random direction with a uniform random magnitude drawn from (0,$\mu$) for each value $\mu=0.1, 0.3,$ and $0.6$.
+Each of 50 point clouds generated per shape was labeled by shape.
+To increase the difficulty of the task, and assess model sensitivity to increasing noise, we also conducted variant experiments where every point in each point cloud was perturbed in a uniform random direction, drawn from the 2-sphere, with a uniform random magnitude drawn from (0,$\mu$) for each value $\mu=0.1, 0.3,$ and $0.6$. \Cref{fig:shapeclassificationrips} reports results for Rips filtrations and persistence images vectorizations and \Cref{fig:full_shapeclassification} reports results for both filtration types (alpha and Rips) and vectorization types (Adcock-Carlsson coordinates and persistence images).